Paige VanZant: Flyweight division

 In August 2017, VanZant moved to the 125-pound flyweight division and was booked against Jessica Eye at UFC 216 on October 7.
 However, VanZant pulled out of the fight on September 25 citing a back injury, and further ailments such as a herniated disc, sinus infection, double ear infection, pink eye and ringworm.

 VanZant's debut in the flyweight division eventually took place in 2018 as she faced Jessica Rose-Clark on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
 After breaking her arm in the second round when attempting a spinning backfist, she lost the fight via unanimous decision.

 After a year hiatus from competition due to a broken arm, VanZant faced Rachael Ostovich on January 19, 2019, at UFC Fight Night: Cejudo vs. Dillashaw.
 She won the fight via armbar submission in the second round.

 VanZant was briefly linked to a matchup with Poliana Botelho on April 13, 2019, at UFC 236.
 However, just days after the pairing was leaked, VanZant announced that she would not be competing on the card due to a fractured right arm.
 Botelho remained on the card to face Lauren Mueller.

 Initially, VanZant was told that she wouldn't require surgery on her arm and was targeting a return to the octagon in July.
 However, in early June, she told ESPN that the bone in her arm had not healed and that she would have to undergo surgery.
-She is projected to be sidelined for around three months.
+She was projected to be sidelined for around three months.

 VanZant was scheduled to face Amanda Ribas on March 14, 2020, at UFC Fight Night 170.
 However, VanZant was forced to pull out of the fight due to fracturing her right arm again (third such time for VanZant).
 She stated the injury was small and only needed 6–8 weeks to heal.
 VanZant requested to reschedule the bout one month later but Ribas decided to remain at the event and Randa Markos stepped in as the replacement.
 The bout with Ribas was rescheduled and eventually took place on July 12, 2020, at UFC 251.
 VanZant lost the fight via a submission in round one.